Too lazy to pull down the scroll bar? Quick jumps to items below on this page:

 During the Presidential primaries of 2008, my sister Alice, who has a Ph.D. in psychology, noted that biologically, "We're wired to follow an alpha -- one who's virile, charismatic, and confidence-inspiring."
 She posted a web page on this subject (with her alpha ranking of the candidates).
 Click on the picture, or this link:

 Alpha Watch '08 .
 Alice also designed and built Margret's web page at

 http://MargretKrakauer.com/, and Peter Jeswald's at http://peterjeswald.com.

 PowWeb has done an outstanding job hosting my website.

-I've experienced zero downtime, and my pages load rapidly.
+I've experienced almost no downtime, and my pages load rapidly.

 Click their banner just above to learn more about them.